KirillAnohin/True-Randomness/README.md

 ```
 Where is IP and PORT is the address of WebSocket server

+Then change robotID in config.ini to your own

 # Contributors
   - Kirill Anohin
   - Kristo Pool